 - From the Generate a New Key dialog box, name the key and click OK.

-You can prevent OverOps from saving the key by unchecking the checkbox.
+To prevent OverOps from saving the key, uncheck the checkbox.
 Storing the installation key on the OverOps servers to simplify the process of trialing the product and sharing the Dashboard with team members.

-Note: If unchecked, OverOps is unable to retrieve this key in case it's lost.
+Note: If unchecked, OverOps is unable to retrieve this key in case it is lost.

 - Click OK.

 The Install OverOps dialog box opens.

 - Using the new installation key, continue to Installing OverOps according to your system.